Xetibo/ReSet-Doc/sections/result/application.typ

 #subsubsection("Modular Design")
-In order to provide easier implementation for plugins, ReSet was developed with a modular user-interface, this can be seen with the consistent design language across the current features.
+In order to provide easier implementation for plugins, ReSet was developed with a modular user interface, this can be seen with the consistent design language across the current features.
 This means that the same container was used for audio, Bluetooth and wireless networks, and can be used by plugins in the future to keep the consistent design.